byronwall/weather-helper/README.md

 ## Comments while building

 - Converting the data structure to a flat list of time + metric values was a good move.
 Made it way easier to filter and process.

+## Future work

+- Interpolate data to 10 minute increments to get a smoother looking chart
+- Drop a vertical cursor on a weather chart to get detailed data for that time - sync across all charts in a panel
+- Allow user to show additional weather fields: imagine seeing `snow` along with preferences for snowshoeing.